rgrams/stripping_manifest_maker/README.md

-# stripping_manifest_maker
+# Stripping Manifest Maker
-A python script for generating appmanifests for stripping unused libraries from Defold builds
+A python script for generating appmanifests for stripping unused libraries from Defold builds.
+Instructions are built into the program.